scbarreto/pyBBTD/docs/tutorials/btd.rst

-BTD-LL1 tutorial with pyBBTD
+BTD tutorial
 ===================================

-This tutorial provides an introduction to Block Tensor Decomposition (BTD) using the pyBBTD library.
+This tutorial provides an introduction to Block Tensor Decomposition (BTD) into rank-(L, L, 1) terms using the pyBBTD library.

 Load required libraries
 ------------------------